Career Programs Building, Room 170I, 240-500-2507

 Total Credit Hours: 35 credit hours

 Purpose: The purpose of the Dental Assisting Program is to provide a program of study for students to acquire the knowledge, skills, and attitude necessary to become an integral and qualified member of the dental team.
-This program, accredited by the Commission on Dental Accrediatation, also prepares students to sit for the Certified Dental Assistant (CDA) exam or the Maryland General and Radiation Health and Safety (RHS) exam, all administered by DANB.
+This program, accredited by the Commission on Dental Accreditation, also prepares students to sit for the Certified Dental Assistant (CDA) exam or the Maryland General Dental Assisting Expanded Functions (MDG) and Radiation Health and Safety (RHS) exams, all administered by DANB.

 Curriculum: The curriculum is divided into several areas of study and consists of lecture, laboratory and clinical experience.
 Emphasis is placed on the knowledge and skills of the dental assistant to meet the needs of other members of the dental team and the needs of dental patients.